grafana/grafana/README.md

 [view api](https://grafana.github.io/alerting-api/)

 This repo aims to define the unified alerting API as code.
-It generates OpenAPI definitions from go structs, initially pulled from
+It generates OpenAPI definitions from go structs

 ## Running